EMAIL US AT cindy@ookp.org

 Why Kenya

 Kenya has a shockingly large number of HIV/AIDS victims.
 Many mothers and fathers leave their young ones with neighbors or grandparents.
 This causes a heavy burden on the caretakers because of their limited ability to care for an additional child.
-More than 1000 people die daily due to HIV/AIDS in Kenya, this doesn’t include the number of deaths caused by Malaria, accidents, tribal (ethnic) wars and other diseases.
-Statistically, the number of orphans is growing, in Kenya, and Africa as a whole.
+More than 21000 people die yearly due to HIV/AIDS in Kenya; this doesn’t include the number of deaths caused by Malaria, accidents, tribal (ethnic) wars, and other diseases.
+Statistically, the number of orphans is growing in Kenya and Africa as a whole.

 NEWSLETTER SIGN-UP